2025 Boundary Waters Policy & Legislative Updates

 (f) Direct all land management secretaries to identify as many sites as possible that would be suitable for mineral production, and enter into extended use leases with private companies.

-(g) Bestow the power of the President to the Secretary of Defense in order to advance The United States National Defense through mineral production.
+(g) Bestow the power of the President to the Secretary of Defense in order to advance the United States’ National Defense through mineral production.

-(h) Bestow the power of the President to the CEO of the United States International Development Finance Corporation
+(h) Bestow the power of the President to the CEO of the United States International Development Finance Corporation.

 LEARN MORE & SUPPORT SFBW HERE